Moti Dungri: History

 The Moti Dungri temple is situated at bottom of the Moti Dungri hill and the fort of Moti Dungri in Jaipur, Rajasthan.
 The icon of the god Ganesha established in the temple is said to be more than five-hundred years old, and was brought here in 1761 by Seth Jai Ram Paliwal who was accompanying Maharaja Madho Singh I, from Udaipur.
-It was brought to Udaipur from Gujarat.
+He was brought to Udaipur from Gujarat.
 The temple was built under Paliwal's supervision.

 The trunk of the sindoor-coloured Ganesha icon is rightwards.
 Devotees offer laddo sweets, at least, 1.25 lakh devotees pay respect to Ganesha every year.
 A fair is organized every Wednesday in the temple complex.

 There is a lingam (icon of the god Shiva) in the Moti Dungri Fort complex, which open to visitors once a year on Mahashivratri, the festival of Shiva.
 The Birla Mandir shrine dedicated to the deities Lakshmi Narayan is situated south of Ganesha temple.

+Festival

+The Moti Dungri Ganeshji Temple is a popular destination for celebrating Ganesh Chaturthi.
+In 2023, the temple hosted a large display of laddus, which are a traditional offering to Ganesha.
+The display featured two laddus weighing 251 kilograms and two laddus weighing 200 kilograms.
+The laddus were made from a variety of ingredients, including flour, sugar, and nuts.
+They were offered to Ganesha by devotees from all over the city.